williamgrosset/chapter/README.md

-# project_zero
-Audit GitHub commit messages.
+...**chapter** logo...

 ## Overview
-After reading Chris Beams' [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit) and being advocate of [Grammarly](https://app.grammarly.com), I thought it was time to mix these two. `project_zero` ensures a convention for writing Git commit messages.
+After reading Chris Beams' [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit) and being advocate of [Grammarly](https://app.grammarly.com), I thought it was time to mix these two.
+Chapter ensures a convention for writing and auditing Git commit messages.

-## Todo
+## Project TODO
 + Integrate with an open source proof-reading tool (http://wiki.languagetool.org/public-http-api)
 + Add a config file for adding/removing rules (default includes all)
 + Audit each GitHub message after completing `git commit` (alternative: `git commit -m "..."`)
-  + Or on `git push` (?)
+  + Execute program on a `hook` when `git push` is executed
 + Setup test suite
 + Update project name, overview, and add logo